This article explains what is headphone tuning, how headphones are tuned, and what impacts the sound quality of headphones.

 Below I have outlined the benefits of a gaming headset and a headphone and mic to help you make an informed decision.
 Plus, I have included a buying guide to assist you in making a smarter choice.

-Choosing a good gaming headset is no walk in the park, you will be surprised by the number of gaming headsets available in the market.
+Choosing a good gaming headset is no walk-in-the-park – you will be surprised by the number of gaming headsets available in the market (and also by how many of them are just terrible).
+You really do have to go to the upper tier of gaming headsets to find one without obvious flaws.

 So, how do you go about choosing the best gaming headset?